maryash/maryash.github.io/127/assignments.md

         _Hint: See notes from Lecture 7 and [Lab 8](lab_08.html)._

-39.  **Due Date: 16 April** **Reading: [10-mins to Pandas](https://pandas.pydata.org/pandas-docs/stable/10min.html), [DataCamp Pandas](https://www.datacamp.com/community/tutorials/pandas-tutorial-dataframe-python#gs.hnyRaik)**
+39.  **Due Date: 25 June** &nbsp; &nbsp; **Reading: [10-mins to Pandas](https://pandas.pydata.org/pandas-docs/stable/10min.html), [DataCamp Pandas](https://www.datacamp.com/community/tutorials/pandas-tutorial-dataframe-python#gs.hnyRaik)**

         Write a program that asks the user for a CSV of collision data (see note below about obtaining reported collisions from NYC OpenData).
-Your program should then list the top three contributing factors for the primary vehichle of collisions `"CONTRIBUTING FACTOR VEHICLE 1"` in the file.
+Your program should then list the top three contributing factors for the primary vehicle of collisions `"CONTRIBUTING FACTOR VEHICLE 1"` in the file.

         A sample run: